Policy concepts

 Precedence

-- No organization governance: local rules determine what sandboxes can access.
+- No organization governance: local rules and any kit-defined network rules determine what sandboxes can access.